CycloneDX/cyclonedx-node-npm/docs/nodejs_internals.md

 This graph is per definition in the format of a directed tree.
 In that graph two nodes A and B are identical, if and only if:
 a) A's set of node properties is equal to B's set of node properties, and
-b) A's set of directed edges is equal to B's set of directed edges.
+b) A's set of directed edges is equal to B's set of directed edges, requiring the edge to have equal direction and equal nodes.

 ## Examples